A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Data sources and variable extraction

 The effect weather has on the runway surface conditions is complex as it is highly dependent on the interaction between multiple weather variables over time, as well as the maintenance of the runways.
 It is not enough to simply consider the present weather; it is also necessary to know how the weather has been backwards in time and what kind of maintenance operations has been carried out on the runway in the meantime.

 One way to include both some information about maintenance operations on the runway as well as weather development some time backwards from the present is to include data from the Snowtam reports in the variables.
 The reports include information about the maintenance actions sanding and the use of de-icing or anti-icing chemicals on the runways.
 The reports also contain information about runway contamination such as snow, rime, or ice, as well as the depth and coverage of the contamination.
 By using the reports, it is possible to gather knowledge about past precipitation and temperature development.
 However, since the Snowtam reports are issued only one to a few times per day, they do not provide information about rapid changes.
 Therefore, real-time information about weather development backward in time should be drawn from measurements of meteorological variables in addition to the data from the Snowtam reports.
-This was done using the following observations:
+One commonly used method of capturing relationships between time series of multiple variables, is to include time lags (past measurements) of the variables as new explanatory variables, which is commonly done in e.g. the statistical Vector Autoregression (VAR) models.
+Since VAR models assume linear relationships between the present variable value and variables' time lags, we generalize this framework such that the effect of the variables' time lags on the response can be any function (e.g. decision trees):

+where $y_t$ is the friction coefficient at time $t$, and $X_{t-p}$ is the matrix of explanatory variables at time step $p$ backwards from $t$.
+In this work, the time lags of the following variables are included:

 \begin{itemize} \itemsep0em \item $pt$ = Precipitation type \item $pi$ = Precipitation intensity \item $ta$ = Air temperature \item $tr$ = Runway temperature \item $hu$ = Relative humidity \item $vi$ = Horizontal visibility \item $ap$ = Air pressure \item $dp$ = Dew point